MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

 3. Copy the contents of the following script and name the file Set-IRMOnOneDriveForBusiness.ps1 on your computer.

-   *&#42;&#42;Disclaimer&#42;&#42;*: This sample script is not supported under any Microsoft standard support program or service.
+   *&#42;&#42;Disclaimer&#42;&#42;*: This sample script isn't supported under any Microsoft standard support program or service.
 This sample script is provided AS IS without warranty of any kind.

    ```ps
    # Requires Windows PowerShell version 3